junxit/us-congress-bills-109/metadata.md

 - 2006-04-05 — Mr. Westmoreland moved to suspend the rules and pass the bill. (consideration: CR H1494-1495)
 - 2006-04-05 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1494)
 - 2006-04-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1494)
+- 2006-04-06 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2006-07-27 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2006-08-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Collins without amendment.
+Without written report.
+- 2006-08-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Collins without amendment.
+Without written report.
+- 2006-08-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 569.